gitdxb/learn-cs50x/CS50xNotes.md

 - malloc() in <stdlib.h> to allocate new memory when you try to copy a string (with loop)
 - When copy a string to a new string, you need <string.h> to use strlen() and + 1 to it for the loop, to add null aka "\0" character, otherwise the memory will be run out of memory because it doesnt know where to stop. therefore computer crashes, program go to unknown area of memory
 - Sometimes, the computer or mobile get slow, lagging because we open so many programs, apps, softwares, web browser tabs... it cause memory leak, or those things keep asking for new memory to run, it exhaustes the computer...
-- When using malloc(), need to free memory after use, otherwise there is memory leak: bad! use free(str2), check leak by: help50 valgrind ./cp_str1
+- When using malloc(), need to free memory after use, otherwise there is memory leak: bad! use free(str2), check leak by: help50 valgrind ./cp_str1.
+Shouldn't use free() more than 1
+- When using malloc(), need to check if it gives back value NULL, if NULL don't do it otherwise "seg fault"
 - The CS50 Library has been freeing memory it’s allocated in get_string, when our program finishes!
 - Swapping 2 integer is like swapping 2 cups of water, you need 1 more empty cup to temporarily keep water, likewise integer, you will need a temp variable
+- Swapping in C, you need to swap 2 original value not make the copy values and swap them.
+So you need a pointer to literally point to arguments, and you need to pass 2 addresses as arguments to swap()
 - Memory Layout: From top to bottom: Machine code => Globals (global vars) => Heap (empty area, malloc() can get access to) => Stack (Where our func runs)
 - If we call malloc() too many times, it goes past the heap and make heap overflow (aka: buffer overflow)
 - If too many funcs called, we will have stack overflow, because stack has too many frams of memory allocated as well (aka: buffer overflow, too, entire computer might crash)
 - scanf(): takes a format, %i, so the input is “scanned” for that format, and the address in memory where we want that input to go.
+- For "string" with scanf(), you don't have to give it a "&" in formart
 - ie: scanf("%d", &n) - go th address of n, assign format %d to n
 - Declare a pointer: <data type> *<pointer name>
 - Initialize pointer: <pointer name> = <address start with & operator>